Kentico/xperience-algolia/README.md

 > :bulb: We recommend using the generated [Xperience page type code](https://docs.xperience.io/developing-websites/generating-classes-for-xperience-objects) to reference page type class names.

+All pages under the specified __AliasPath__ will be indexed regardless of their [permissions](https://docs.xperience.io/managing-users/configuring-permissions/configuring-page-permissions/page-level-permissions-acls).
+This means that if there are publicly-accessible pages and secured pages (e.g. articles only meant for partners), they will be added to your index together.
+If you need to separate this content in your search functionality, you can either:

+- Create different sections in your content tree for public and secured pages, and use multiple Algolia indexes to store the information.
+- Store the content in the same Algolia index and filter your search results to display the appropriate content to the user.
+To check whether a user has __Read__ permissions for a page, you can use `DocumentSecurityHelper.IsAuthorizedPerDocument()`.

 Below is an example of an Algolia index which includes multiple paths and page types:

 ```cs